Probation Is an Opportunity Not a Punishment

 In some cases, the charges will be taken off your record, and maybe you don't quite understand the impact of that, but it is a big deal.
 One of the most difficult things guys and gals coming out of prison have to deal with is trying to get employment and housing.
 A criminal record can be a staggering barrier to both of those goals.
 And you have a chance to avoid it all together!!!

 Probation, like I said should be looked at as a learning tool and a positive opportunity.
 I know.... stipulations, regulations, reporting, blah, blah, blah.
 I have heard all the complaints before. but you know what??
-You have gotten yourself here and you have to accept responsibility for that. so get over your pity party.
+You have gotten yourself here and you have to accept responsibility for that.
+So get over your pity party.
 The probation officer is not there to harrass you.
-He or she is not there to be all in your business, oh! wait, yes they are there for that. the reason thay are there to be all up in your business is because your business is all messed up and has landed you where you are.
-You NEED to learn a new way of doing things of life is simply going to go downhill from here.
+He or she is not there to be "all up in your business", oh! wait, yes they are there for that.
+The reason thay are there to be "all up in your business" is because your business is all messed up and has landed you where you are right now.
+You NEED to learn a new way of doing things or life is simply going to go downhill from here.
 The length of time it takes to learn that is entirely up to you, but so are the consequences of learning it slow.

 Here's the deal.
 The conditions are put on you to keep you from being places, or being with people that will lead you down the wrong path.
 The reporting is put in place so you have someone checking on you so that you can be caught before you make a major mistake and end up revoked.
 The stipulations like education, employment etc. are put there to get you into the habit of doing things the right way, the way that will let you have a positive future.

-So far, what you have been doing has not been working. why not give a positive attitude with your probation a try, you just might be surprised at the outcome.
-I'm not going to tell you that it is going to be easy, because it probably won't be, but will it be worth it in the long run?
+So far, what you have been doing has not been working.
+Why not give a positive attitude with your probation a try?
+You just might be surprised at the outcome.
+I'm not going to tell you that it is going to be easy, because it probably won't be.
+Will it be worth it in the long run?
 You bet it will.
 You'll feel better about yourself and you'll have accomplished something significant.
 Best of all, you won't lose your freedom.